lu-tar/blog/content/posts/wifi_channel.md

 ### Why I need to be careful with 40 MHz, 80 or 160 MHz

 The same question can be formulated as: *during the troubleshooting phase or the design phase of a wireless network, do we need to take into consideration the channel overlap (both co-channel interference and adjacent channel interference)?* If high-demand applications are in use, the answer is yes 90% of the time because the wireless protocol is a "polite" and "listen before you talk" protocol.
-As soon as there is channel overlap, data corruption and collisions start to occur, clients downgrade their data rates which leads to a drop in performance and packet loss.
+As soon as there is channel overlap (>30-40% of cell overlap), data corruption and collisions start to occur, clients downgrade their data rates which leads to a drop in performance and packet loss.

 >Moving more data with every transmission is not better if I have to wait 3 times as long to send a single packet - the result could be worse than sending what I have more frequently, in smaller bits.
 Not all applications actually benefit from bonded channels; Voice for instance relies on small packets that are time sensitive (jitter).
 Video however benefits greatly - but still has a sensitivity to Jitter in some cases (real time video).
 [^6]

 And the remaining 10%?
-The impact of channel overlap is not a 0 or 1 thing because co-channel interference is strictly inevitable and problems can be highly correlated with the application resilience or the type of client, more precisely, its roaming algorithm or Keith Parsons's [green diamond](https://wlanprofessionals.com/greendiamond/); for example we can have different performance with the same application on a client which roams using RSSI only versus more advanced roaming algorithms that include SNR in the .
-Therefore, an application can also work fine with overlapping channels within certain limits.
+The impact of channel overlap is not a 0 or 1 thing because co-channel interference is strictly inevitable and problems can be highly correlated with the application resilience or the type of client, more precisely, its roaming algorithm or Keith Parsons's [green diamond](https://wlanprofessionals.com/greendiamond/); for example we can have different performance with the same application on a client which roams using RSSI only versus more advanced roaming algorithms that include SNR in the roam evaluation.
+Therefore, an application can also work fine with overlapping channels.
+Channel overlap is acceptable, and it even helps clients do better roaming from one Wi-Fi cell to another, but only within a certain percentage that each vendor specifies in its design guide based on the applications that need to connect to Wi-Fi.

 Now, knowing that co-channel and adjacent channel interference are important variables, we can go back to the title paragraph and reflect on how wide channels can be disruptive in a wireless network, starting from these images:
 ![](/img/5channels.png)